MaimonLab/SiffPy/siffpy/siffplot/README.md

 which adjusts how many successive frames are merged.
 TODO: Update this to enable flexible `pool_frames` in loaded frames

+### draw_rois

+`draw_rois()` functionality, regardless of backend, relies on using the reference frames of the associated `siffreader`.
+If the `siffreader` does not have any reference frames, i.e. if registration has not been performed, it will throw an error.
+This is because there is no "prototypical" frame to use as a reference for drawing ROIs, not because I want to require you to perform registration, so if you'd like to perform a hasty registration you can just use the average frames for each slice or ScanImage mROI with `siffreader.registration_dict(reference_method='average')` (including any other `*arg` and `**kwarg` arguments you might want to provide, as annotated in `siffpy.registration_dict`'s docstring, accessible with `help(siffpy.registration_dict)`).

+__(`HoloViews` version)__

+`draw_rois()` returns a `hv.HoloMap` object that can be used to select regions of interest on the reference frames of the associated `siffreader`.
+The `hv.HoloMap` is stored in the attribute `annotation_dict` because it uses `HoloViews` `annotator` objects.

+__(`napari` version)__

+`draw_rois()` creates a `napari.Viewer` object that can be used to draw polygons, lines, and other shapes on the `siffreader`'s reference frames.
+Shapes are drawn on a `napari.shapes.shapes.Shapes` layer with the name `'ROI shapes'` and can be accessed with the `SiffPlotter`'s `viewer` attribute's
+`layers` attribute, a list of the the layers of the `viewer`.

+### extract_rois

+`extract_rois(region_name, method_name, *args, **kwargs)` returns `None` but creates a list of `siffpy.siffplot.roi_protocols.rois.ROI` elements
+(or, really, subclasses of such) and stores them in the `SiffPlotter` attribute `rois`. `region_name` and `method_name` are both strings that are obligate arguments, though `None` may be provided for `method_name` and the default for `region_name` will be used.
+Region names, and their corresponding available methods, can be found with `siffpy.siffplot.ROI_extraction_methods()`, which prints a string documenting each possible region and their corresponding methods.
+Every method takes the `annotation_dict` from `draw_rois` and the `reference_frames` from the `siffreader` as obligate arguments, but that's handling within the `extract_rois` code.
+More interestingly, each method will typically also permit keyword arguments bespoke to that particular method.
+Those can be provided to `extract_rois` as `**kwargs`, which are all passed directly to the method.
+After the polygons highlighted in `draw_rois` have been used to create an ROI or ROI objects, they can be accessed in the `SiffPlotter` attribute `rois`, e.g. to pass to `select_points`.

+### select_points

+`select_points(roi)` returns a `hv.Overlay` that show the main polygon object of a `siffpy.siffplot.roi_protocols.rois.ROI` class, overlaid on its reference frame (if available), and allows selection of points on the polygon.
+A single click will add the nearest vertex of the polygon, and a double click will remove the nearest selected vertex of the polygon.
+These points are associated with that ROI and will be stored when the ROI is saved, and can be used for subsequent processing.

 # DERIVED CLASSES

 These are classes which subclass the above few core classes and extend them to allow specialized analyses, plots, etc. without cluttering